shijarrengaraj2628-creator/MCQ-QUIZ-/README.md

 # MCQ-QUIZ-
-The Simple MCQ Quiz Application is a Python program that asks multiple-choice questions, checks answers, and displays the final score.
+The Simple MCQ Quiz Application is a console-based Python program that conducts a multiple-choice quiz.
+It asks 20 questions related to basic Python concepts and provides four options for each question.
+The user selects an answer, and the program checks it using conditional statements.
+The score is calculated automatically, and the final result is displayed based on the user’s performance.
+The program is designed without using lists or arrays, making it easy for beginners to understand.